Concerns about Wind Energy’s Impact on Communities

 Wind energy project developers address these concerns by placing turbines away from inhabited structures.
 Wind energy site operators ensure that turbines are properly maintained or removed if no longer functioning, and training and safety standards (see our guide on offshore wind energy workforce safety standards and training) ensure workers near turbines minimize risk.

-Review our page on safety concerns associated with wind farms, as well as strategies for minimizing safety risks.
+See what safety concerns may be associated with wind farms, as well as what strategies are being developed to minimize safety risks.

 Shadow flicker occurs when wind turbine blades cast shadows that move across the ground and nearby structures, creating a flickering effect.
 This phenomenon may concern those who live with photosensitive epilepsy or are otherwise sensitive to flickering and flashing light.
 However, the required sun angle is rare, and the maximum rotation rate of modern wind turbine blades is well below the threshold known to trigger epilepsy symptoms.
 Therefore, shadow flicker is not considered a concern to human health.